OpenTTD/nml/README.md

 4. Publish a new release using the release tool in the GitHub project: https://github.com/OpenTTD/nml/releases/new
 5. GitHub Actions will build the release and publish to PyPI (the Python package index).
 6. GitHub Actions will publish the Windows binary to the GitHub release.
+Download the source tarball, then upload it to the GitHub release (helpful for debian package maintainers).
 7. (Optional) announce the release in places such as https://www.tt-forums.net/viewforum.php?f=68